Eric Phillips (politician)

 Eric Phillips is an American businessman serving as delegate for the 48th district of the Virginia House of Delegates.

 Phillips, a Republican, defeated Democratic nominee, Melody Cartwright, in the 2024 Virginia House of Delegates Special Election of the 48th District.
 This seat was vacated by Delegate Les Adams so he can "make [himself] available for another position of service."

+In 2025, Phillips defeated Democrat Melody A. "Mel" Cartwright in the 2025 Virginia House of Delegates election.